markstringer-dti/markstringer-dti.github.io/dti.md

 Side note: This project was crazier than it even sounds.
 It turns out there were two groups of business analysts.
 Technical business analysts and business business analysts.
 The "business" business analysts were actually allowed to talk to the "business" - the people who wanted the product.
 The technical team was only allowed to talk to the technical business analysts.
 And these two groups of business analysts - technical and business -  also weren't allowed to talk to each other.
 They were only supposed to communicate via emailed word documents.
 A substantial part of making this project possible was to make sure that we had just one business analyst.
 This person was allowed both to talk to the people who wanted the software and the people who were building the software.
 Things got a lot better after that.

 So we've talked about stand up meetings and we've talked about retrospectives.
 There's one more Agile meeting where the "Pirate Ships" that are on the horizon might be detected.
 And that's the "Show and Tell."
 The "Show and Tell" is a meeting where the development team show the outputs of what they've been working on in the last "Sprint" - typically two weeks.
 Who do they show it to?
-The product owner who is supposed to act as a representative of all the people who want the project to happen and any other interested stakeholders who want to come along.
+Definitely you should show it to the product owner who is supposed to act as a representative of all the people who want the project to happen.
+But you should also invite other people who are interested and who want to come along.

 After the minor victory of getting the business analyst to sit with the team, I then suggested that we start to have show and tell meetings.
 Fraud was an issue that affected  people who worked for the bank all over the world.
 So for the first phone conference I could hear just from the accents the geographical spread of interest.
 Northern Irish accents, Scottish accents, Cockney-sounding Southend accents and Indian accents from the offshore call centres in India.